IPS officer Kala Ramachandran moved out of IB, sent back to cadre state Haryana | Headlines

 IPS officer Kala Ramachandran moved out of IB, sent back to cadre state Haryana

 Senior IPS officer Kala Ramachandran has been moved out of the Intelligence Bureau (IB) and repatriated to her cadre state Haryana, according to an official order issued on Tuesday.
-Ramachandran, a 1994-batch officer of Indian Police Service, had recently returned from the North Eastern Police Academy and was yet to get a posting in the IB.
+Ramachandran, a 1994-batch officer of Indian Police Service, had recently returned from the North Eastern Police Academy and was a joint director-level officer in the IB.

 ALSO READ